 Where else can you use the Running Stitch?

 This stitch is awesome for attaching a flat shape to another piece.
-You’ve just seen me use it to attach a spot to a ladybug wing (squee… my ladybug pattern will be released this month!), but there are plenty more places where it’s useful!
+You’ve just seen me use it to attach a spot to a ladybug wing (squee… my ladybug pattern is available here), but there are plenty more places where it’s useful!

 And I’m sure there’s more!
 Can you think of how you’d use it?